 Homeward bound, I thought while the car backed up and I raced towards it.
 As customary, and as hitchhiking etiquette called for, I approached the passenger-side window to make the obligatory greetings before opening the door.
 The car was fairly full, but that had happened before, catching a ride crammed together.

-When I arrived at the window it was rolled down, and then everything happened very quickly.
-I heard it before I felt it and realized it, that I had just been sprayed with a well shook can of beer, spat upon and called baby killer, then hearing laughter and tires squeal away…..
+When I arrived at the car’s window, it was rolled down, and then everything happened very quickly.
+I heard it before I felt it and realized it, that I had just been sprayed with a well shook can of beer, spat upon and called baby killer, then hearing laughter and tires squeal away. . . .

 I collapsed on the side of that barren road.

 I really don’t recall the rest of that three-day pass.
 I must have made it home.
 There must have been some fun.
 I just can’t remember.
-I can’t remember the kindness that surely must have accompanied the ride that got me home, smelling of beer but not drunk, scarred by saliva, shamed by uniform.
+I can’t remember the kindness that surely must have accompanied the ride that got me home, smelling of beer that I had not drank, scarred by saliva, shamed by uniform.
 Surely, the people who picked me up off of that roadside were kind to me.
-Surely … I just can’t remember.
+Surely they were—I just can’t remember.

 We are a nation of laws.
-And I trust that those people’s lawlessness came to an end.
+And I trust that those people’s (who sprayed and spat upon me) lawlessness days came to an end.

-And while I never spat upon, or sprayed beer upon, another human being, nor even considered desecrating a United States military uniform – I have committed shameful acts, too.
+And while I never spat upon, or sprayed beer upon, another human being, nor even considered desecrating a United States military uniform, I too have committed shameful acts.
 We all have.
 Oh youth.
 If only I could revisit you.
 If only I could speak to you.
 How ashamed you’d be.

 Free speech means nothing unless I have to see and hear things I vehemently disagree with and which offends me.
 It is the only way I’ll have any hope of being able to express myself when it is not fashionable, vogue or politically correct.

-When President-elect Trump took to Twitter yesterday to tweet: “Nobody should be allowed to burn the American flag – if they do, there must be consequences – perhaps loss of citizenship or year in jail!”2 He thumbed his nose at the Supreme Court, he mocked all who defend the law of this land, he trespassed upon me.
-He acted like Hitler, Mussolini, Stalin, Lenin, ad infinitum, because that’s what dictators do – trump the law!!
+When President-elect Trump took to Twitter yesterday to tweet: “Nobody should be allowed to burn the American flag—if they do, there must be consequences—perhaps loss of citizenship or year in jail!”2 He thumbed his nose at the Supreme Court, he mocked all who defend the law of this land, he trespassed upon me.
+He acted like Hitler, Mussolini, Stalin, Lenin, ad infinitum, because that’s what dictators do: they trump the law!!

-President-elect Trump, I’d prefer if you just spat and poured beer on me because that is not protected under the Constitution of the United States, to which I pledged to defend all those years ago.
+I’d like to say to President-elect Trump that just I’d prefer if you spat and poured beer on me because that is not protected under the Constitution of the United States, to which I pledged to defend all those years ago.
 I could simply dismiss you as I have those in that car on that faithful day.

 Instead, your reckless disrespect towards Texas V. Johnson3 requires me to stand guard duty again, late in life.

-Editorial note: The author is unsure of the exact date that he was spat upon and used Labor Day simply as a literary vehicle.
+Editorial note: I’m unsure of the exact date that I was spat upon and used Labor Day simply as a literary vehicle.